Average Rent in Tokyo and Affordable Areas to Live – 2024 Guide

 However, Tokyo’s convenient infrastructure and public transport system allow you to have multiple options for renting an apartment or house of your choice within your budget.

-Some say that in Tokyo, quiet areas do not exist.
-Unlike most metropolitan U.S. cities, where most suburbs are outside the central Downtown areas, it’s a mix of both in Tokyo.
+Some say quiet areas do not exist in Tokyo.
+Unlike most metropolitan U.S. cities, where most suburbs are outside the central Downtown areas, Tokyo has a mix of both.

 You can find quieter areas to live in, even downtown.
-Usually, areas near busy train stations have a unique downtown or shopping district called Shotengai (商店街).
+Areas near busy train stations usually have a unique downtown or shopping district called Shotengai (商店街).
 There may be smaller parks, though.

-However, the further you move from the station, the more residential and quieter areas you witness.
+However, the further you move from the station, the quieter the residential areas will be.
 This makes it possible even to rent an apartment inside Tokyo’s 23 wards at a reasonable rent.

-You may also like to read about the Must-Do Things in Tokyo.
+You may also like to read about various tourist attractions and things to do in Tokyo.

 Naoko Takahashi